Cleaning Tips for Glass Shower Doors

 One of the best ways to ensure that your shower door stays clean and sparkly is to include a daily regimen of a wipe down.
 You can use either market-based cleaners specifically developed to clean glass doors or even opt for a DIY concoction.
 Simply mix half-cup of hydrogen peroxide, a half-cup of rubbing alcohol (a natural degreaser), one teaspoon liquid dish soap, and one tablespoon dishwasher rinse aid in a 32-ounce spray bottle.
 Then fill up the bottle with water and cap it.
 Rock the bottle gently and combine the ingredients without letting them foam.
 Make sure to store the solution away from direct sunlight in cooler space.
 Following a simple wipe down after every use can help you prolong a deep cleansing routine and ensure the longevity and look of your bathroom doors.

 Getting time to wipe down the shower door each time every day is easier said than done.
 In our daily busy lives, it is impossible to find time to clean doors every day.
 And if there are more than one users, you can't stay back until all members of the family have used the shower, and you can finally clean it.
-Once the daily maintenance takes a backseat, it can mean severe buildup, grime and smelly bathroom.
+Once the daily maintenance takes a backseat, it can mean severe buildup, grime, and smelly bathroom.
 At this stage, a simple squeegee may not be enough to get back to clean.
 A natural alternative to market-based cleaners is a mix of baking soda and water.
 Begin with half-cup of baking soda and water and form a thick paste.
 Using a non-abrasive sponge, scrub the glass and rinse off with vinegar.

 Maintaining the beauty and sparkle of your bathroom can be an effort, especially since all of us tend to have such busy lives.
 One of the best ways to ensure that your shower glass door looks perfect is to buy it from a reputed business.
 Buying a custom shower glass door from Best Plumbing & Lighting means you do not have to worry about the quality and maintenance as much.
-Our high-quality custom glass shower doors are easy to clean and maintain making your bathroom look sparkly clean at all times.
+Our high-quality custom glass shower doors are easy to clean and maintain making your bathroom look sparkly clean.